medipnegiz/AWS_Projects/README.md

 The Roman Numerals Converter Application aims to convert the given number to the Roman numerals.
 The application is to be coded in Python and deployed as a web application with Flask on AWS Elastic Compute Cloud (EC2) Instance using AWS Cloudformation and CLI Services.

 ### 🔖 [Flask_Handling_SQL_with_Flask_Web_Application](https://github.com/medipnegiz/My_Projects/tree/main/Flask_Handling_SQL_with_Flask_Web_Application)
+Purpose of the this hands-on training is to give the students introductory knowledge of how to handle forms, how to connect to database and how to use sql within Flask web application on Amazon Linux 2 EC2 instance.

 ### 🔖 [Phonebook_Application](https://github.com/medipnegiz/My_Projects/tree/main/Phonebook_Application)